nadinenassar/ComcastCode/README.md

 # ComcastCode
+NB: Please Access the Test.java code for the submission for easy copy and past testing
 Exercise: Given a List of Strings replace '&' with "and":
 *   * For example:  *
 *   * Tromeo &amp; Juliet